 The TUC exists to make the working world a better place for everyone.
 We bring together more than five and a half million working people who make up our 48 member unions.

+Strong trade union membership and organisation is the best defence against modern slavery and extreme exploitation; so we do everything we can to promote union membership and recognition through supply chains and across the economy.
 We support our affiliate trade unions to organise precarious workers and to negotiate improved terms and conditions for them.
 Unions raise conditions across the workforce and make sure that working people can enforce their rights.

 The TUC campaigned for the transparency in supply chain provisions in the Modern Slavery Act.
 We want to see the Modern Slavery Act strengthened so that companies are required to publish meaningful statements that set out how they plan to reduce modern slavery in their supply chains.